-The Company and/or Katonah Debt Advisors have entered into employment agreements with Messrs.
-Pearson, Wirth, Corless, Kratzman and Gilligan.
+The Company and/or Katonah Debt Advisors entered into employment agreements with Messrs.
+Pearson, Wirth (our former Chief Financial Officer, Secretary and Treasurer), Gilpin, Corless, Kratzman (our former Vice President) and Gilligan.
 Each of Messrs.
-Pearson, Wirth and Corless receives his salary, bonus, stock awards and benefits pursuant to their employment agreements with the Company.
+Pearson, Wirth (our former Chief Financial Officer, Secretary and Treasurer), Gilpin and Corless received or receive his salary, bonus, stock awards and benefits pursuant to their employment agreements with the Company.
 Messrs.
-Kratzman and Gilligan receive their salary, bonus and benefits pursuant to employment agreements with Katonah Debt Advisors.
-Effective December 31, 2011, the employment agreement between the Company and Mr. Kratzman was terminated, and Mr. Kratzman continues to serve in his capacity as Vice President of the Company on an at-will basis.
+Kratzman (our former Vice President) and Gilligan received or receive their salary, bonus and benefits pursuant to employment agreements with Katonah Debt Advisors.
+Effective December 31, 2011, the employment agreement between the Company and Mr. Kratzman was terminated.